-In less than an hour I was back and ready for the interior sweep, which didn't seem as intense to me having just finished Bunker Hill-10's defensive line perimeter sweep.
+In less than an hour I was back and ready for the interior sweep, which didn't seem as intense to me having just finished Bunker Hill-10's defensive line perimeter-sweep.
 I just remember mounting up and taking the interior sweep from here to there on foot.
 It had been a really long day.
 Sarge spotted me and looked at my M-16, nodding approvingly.
 Nothing was mentioned about the AK-47.
+And as Sarge draped a bandoleer of M-60 ammo around my neck, I was surprised and hopeful that he would never mentioned the AK-47 again.